vsbron/course-react2023-world-wise/README.md

 ## Features

 - Simple navigation that tracks what page you're currently on;
-- The app screen with the some cities already in the list;
+- The app screen with the visited cities on the left;
+- The app screen with the map on the right side;

 ## Details